microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraMSGroup.md

 This example demonstrates how to update a group security enabled.

-This command updates the security enabled of a specfied group in Microsoft Entra ID.
+This command updates the security enabled of a specified group in Microsoft Entra ID.

 ### Example 5: Update a group mail enabled
 ```powershell